UA-141369524-4

 Himalayan pink salt relaxes the body and is soothing for feet and toes

-Are you feeling as productive as you had been?
-If not as much, maybe this short article will help you to find more peace this season, do the things in your life that matter (and feel more relaxed!).
+If you’re not feeling as productive or relaxed, this short article may help you to find more peace this season, and do the things in your life that matter more.
+(Plus, feel more relaxed!).

-It’s okay to be uncertain, as we’re all pivoting in some ways.
-Embracing pivots is helpful for understanding a life of purpose and meaning.
+Embracing pivots is helpful for understanding a life of purpose and getting meaning.

 These days you may have to work a little harder to break through the clouds for victories, but they’re there.😊